 Treating Painful Urinary Tract Infections – UTI

-For most people, the pain and burning of a urinary tract infection are easily handled with some over-the-counter painkillers such as acetaminophen or ibuprofen.
+For most people, the pain and burning of a urinary tract infection can easily be handled with some over-the-counter painkillers such as acetaminophen or ibuprofen.

-Anyone experiencing severe pain and discomfort with a urinary tract infection should visit Portland Urgent Care immediately.
-Acute pain can be an indicator that the infection has spread into the kidneys, a very serious development as the infection can be quite damaging to these organs
+At Portland Urgent Care, as well as with our MobilMED service, we know it’s not always that simple.
+Anyone experiencing severe pain and discomfort with a urinary tract infection should contact Portland Urgent Care immediately.
+Acute pain can be an indicator that the infection has spread into the kidneys.
+If that turns out to be the case, it represents a very serious development, since a urinary tract infection can be quite damaging to these organs.

-It is important to take all medications as we prescribe them in order to fully cure the infection, as well as drink lots of fluids — especially water.
+It is important that patients take all medications as we prescribe them in order to fully cure the infection.
+It’s also vital that patients make sure to drink lots of fluids — especially water.

 Contact Portland Urgent Care/MobilMED if you have any questions or concerns about this or any other medical topic.
 For two decades, we’ve been a physician-led healthcare clinic serving our community with quality and affordable health care.